Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 - Reduce transparency, as proceedings are private and awards may lack detailed reasoning.

-- Undermine collective remedies, such as class actions that allow consumers to pool claims.
+- Undermine collective remedies, including local businessesnsumers to pool claims.

 Moreover, in the context of digital justice, ensuring fair and unbiased outcomes in arbitration is crucial, particularly as disputes increasingly involve online transactions and digital platforms.